Graffioh/graffioh/mds/blog/29-10-2024-JSON-parser-with-JFlex-and-Jacc.md

 Now I'm gonna explain how I built the JSON Lexer and Parser with the help of [this guide](https://arcb.csc.ncsu.edu/~mueller/codeopt/codeopt00/y_man.pdf) and Claude.

-You can also read my notes about Lex and Yacc [here](https://graffioh.com/notes/note/jeesonmap).
+You can also read my notes about Lex and Yacc [here](https://graffioh.com/notes/note/jeesonmap), which I recommend for additional context on the underlying theory.

 ## Building the Lexer with JFlex